 Our roads are stuck in the age of deference.
-By making side roads and pedestrians defer to main road drivers, regardless who arrived first, the traffic system is chronically out-of-date, as are all who run it.
+By making side roads and pedestrians defer to main road drivers, regardless who arrived first, the traffic system is chronically out-of-date, as are most of the people who run it.

 A new law against domestic violence – coercive control – is on the statute books.
-Isn’t it time to outlaw violence against the public in the form of coercive traffic control?
+Isn’t it time to outlaw violence against the public in the form of priority-driven traffic control?

 (To paraphrase from this piece about education by Simon Jenkins): Traffic engineers crave quantification.
 They have made what is measurable important (e.g. questionable accident stats) instead of what is important measurable (such as quality of life and space).